General Information and getting started with Dulwich Hill Bicycle Club Juniors

 DHBC Juniors ride on the road and track, for recreation and in competition and you can choose to do one or both types.

 Track cyclists train and compete in several different events.
 Events roughly divide between sprint and endurance, so you can usually find a race that suits your strengths.
 Events include individual and team time trials, point races, sprints, the Madison and the Keirin.
 Some cyclists specialise and others compete in several categories.
 DHBC Juniors train with coaches at the Tempe Velodrome, Waterworth Park, off Bayview Ave, Wednesday nights from 5.30pm.
-A track fee of $5.00 each time you train covers the cost of hiring the track.
+A track fee of

 Clothing & Pedals